 - Ongoing exhibition program: Painting; sculpture; works on paper (prints, drawings, watercolors, photographs); decorative arts (typically handmade functional objects of high aesthetic quality); design (objects of high aesthetic quality; excludes industrial design); video art; and conceptual art.
 Excludes architecture, performance art, and commercial film/animation.

-- Ongoing academic program: All visual art categories except architecture, performance art, and commercial film/animation.
+- Ongoing academic program: All visual art categories except architecture and commercial film/animation.
 We favor programs that place objects and practices in an art historical perspective.

 - Special initiatives/Art Design Chicago: See individual program pages for details.